 What does this mean in terms of power, though?
 Typically, it’s uncommon to see much of a power increase with pipes alone, especially on the stock tune.
 Since there’s no increase in boost pressure, the increased flow isn’t as effective.
 Also, since the Ranger operates on a speed-density tune, the ECU will simply adjust fueling to compensate for the increase in air volume.
-However, paired with a tune or a larger turbo, the rise in flow can translate into more power.
-The larger inner volume, reduced restrictions, and new aluminum construction are better suited to handle the higher pressures from performance modifications and are ideal for fortifying the Ranger’s intercooler system.
+In the case of the 2.3L EcoBoost Ranger, the pipes do end up making a difference.
+Since we were able to add enough flow through the intercooling system, the ECU’s compensation resulted in a 9.7 WHP and 9 WTQ gain with stock mapping.

 The 2019+ Ranger 2.3L EcoBoost is the definition of big power from a little truck.
 The small stature and huge power potential make it one of the most capable trucks on the road today.
 Ensuring proper flow and rock-solid dependability are vital for unlocking the Ranger’s abilities, with improved piping being one of the keys.
 Ensure that you update your Ranger’s piping today, and stick around for the testing results with the full intercooler kit.